Dicklesworthstone/sassaman_and_dingledine_on_remailers_at_blackhat_2003/README.md

 I'm going to watch it.
 I'm going to see that it comes out.
 If she's posting to a public forum, it's even easier.
 You don't need to be a global adversary.
 You just need to be able to grab a hold of her message and then watch as it pops up on the public forum multiple times.

 So the solution to that or the beginning of a solution to that is a replay cache.
 When a message comes in, take a hash of it, store that, and then the next time that same message comes in, check it against the hash table and if it's in there, just drop the message.
 It's already gone through.

+### Resource and Blending Attacks

 There's a resource problem with that, which is nobody has indefinite disk space and eventually your table will fill up.
 It's also an inviting attack there for somebody who wants to cause denial of service trouble, which is just start flooding your remailer with individual messages and let the hash table grow.

 So a solution to that, then, is add expiration dates on each message so that if a message hits a node a certain amount of time after it was created, say, seven days, that message is assumed to be a replay and dropped.
 Well, that leaks some information about the message because you're now time stamping when it was created.
 So implementations of this generally do not put an accurate time stamp.
 They just fuzz it by about three days so that there's a more difficult probability that somebody will be able to tell which message came from which sender based on time.
 There are still possibly statistical attacks against that, though.